Polynomial bounds for surfaces in cusped 3-manifolds: Dehn fillings

 For manifolds obtained by Dehn filling a link $L$ that satisfies the hypotheses of \refthm{MainCount} and \refthm{NotMeridIncompr}, we also obtain a bound on the number of embedded surfaces.
 A result concerning fillings of classical alternating links in the 3-sphere, but excluding finitely many filling slopes, is given in \cite{HTT1}.
 In this section, both the ambient 3-manifold and the set of slopes are more general.

-\begin{theorem} Let $\pi(L)$ be a weakly generalised alternating projection of a knot $L$ onto a projection surface $\Pi$ in a compact, irreducible, orientable 3-manifold $Y$, satisfying Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}.
+\begin{theorem} Let $\pi(L)$ be a weakly generalized alternating projection of a knot $L$ onto a projection surface $\Pi$ in a compact, irreducible, orientable 3-manifold $Y$, satisfying Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}.
 Let the number of crossings of $\pi(L)$ be $n$.
 Suppose that there is a universal bound $X$ on the number of isotopy classes of incompressible surfaces properly embedded in $\Sigma$ with fixed genus and a fixed finite set of boundary curves on $\bdy N(\Pi)\cap \bdy\Sigma$.
+Finally, suppose $Y-L$ is hyperbolic.
+Take $(p,q)$ to be a nonmeridianal slope of length $\len(p,q)>2\pi$, and let $Q=4\pi(g-1)/(\len(p,q)-2\pi)$.
+Then the number of isotopy classes of closed orientable genus $g$ surfaces in the manifold obtained by $(p,q)$ Dehn filling on $Y-L$ is at most